MarkusGitName/CountryApi/README.md

 </code>

 ## docker Volumes

-Die volume mapping word gebruik om data te persist as die container ge-restart moet word of net op failure.
-Databsis data word na die host to gemap in die countryapi container en dan word die ssl en nginx config files van die host af na die proxy container toe gemap.<br>
-Volume Mapping is used to persist data on the host machine incase of container restart or failure.
-The database files gets mapped from container to host to persist the database data and then nginx config file aswell as ssl certificates gets mapped from host to container as resurces.<br>
+Volume Mapping is used to persist data on the host machine in case of container restart or failure.
+The database files gets mapped from container to host to persist the database data and then nginx config file as well as ssl certificates gets mapped from host to container as resources.<br>

 ## Docker networking

- Looking at the comose file you'le notice the network tag. the network tag is used to network your containers together.
+ Looking at the compose file you’ll notice the network tag. the network tag is used to network your containers together.
 This way all port mapping and port exposure can be removed from the containers.
-Only the port on whitch nginx listens is exposed to the public.
-This makes it really difficuild for hacker to access your containers.
+Only the port on which nginx listens is exposed to the public.
+This makes it really difficult for hacker to access your containers.
- If this project is started up using the compose file make sure to update the connection string before running build command to: "Data Source = countrydb; Initial Catalog = CountriesGuid; User ID = sa; Password=Markus@2"
+ If this project is started up using the compose file make sure to update the connection string before running build command to: "Data Source = countrydb; Initial Catalog = CountriesDb; User ID = sa; Password=Markus@2"
- Unfortunatly the migration commands needs to be run on the database container before the api container can startup properly as I do not outomate the database creation.
-This is easy to overcome: run compose up command, wait for database container to startup(api container will fail), update connection string to host,1433, then run the migration commands to update the database and then run the compose up command again.
-The database should be generated and the api container should startup.
+ Unfortunately, the migration commands need to be run on the database container before the api container can start up properly as I do not automate the database creation.
+This is easy to overcome: run compose up command, wait for database container to start up (api container will fail), update connection string to host,1433, then run the migration commands to update the database and then run the compose up command again.
+The database should be generated and the api container should start up.